 Approximately 700 Palestinian children are prosecuted every year in military courts after being arrested, detained and interrogated by Israeli forces.
 Since 2000, more than 7,000 children have been held.
 Interviews take the form of military style interrogations, and despite UN demands to end the practice, without video recording.
 Lawyers and family members are not present and it is common that the first time a detainee will see their legal representative is inside the military court itself.
 Caabu has been working extensively on this - see here

 Today over 150,000 Palestinians live in Area C of the West Bank, where construction of even the most basic of structures is prohibited by the Israeli military.
 This has denied Palestinians living in the area access to adequate housing, education and health care.
 Caabu has taken a number of parliamentary delegations out to the region.
 Caabu delegates procured a Parliamentary debate on the issue in 2012

 Caabu’s briefings allow parliamentarians to hear from key figures in the Middle East.
 Briefings take place in parliament and speakers include respected academics, foreign dignitaries, staff from international NGO and members of the diplomatic community.
-We have recently hosted the Commissioner-General of the United Nations Relief and Works Agency Filippo Grandi and in December 2011 will host Nobel Peace Prize winner Tawakkul Karman in parliament.
 These briefings ensure that MPs and Lords are provided with relevant and timely analysis of regional events.
 We generally hold around 15 briefings per year and topics are reflective of key issues.
 Cost: £10,500 (£700 per briefing)

 Post-delegation advocacy and policy report